Nigeria needs 120 bln naira for coronavirus battle, turns to private sector

 ($1 = 361 naira)

-(Reporting by Paul Carsen and Camillus Eboh, writing by Libby George, Editing by Angus MacSwan)
+(Reporting by Paul Carsen and Camillus Eboh, additional reporting by Libby George in Lagos; writing by Libby George; editing by Angus MacSwan, Larry King)

 ((Libby.George@thomsonreuters.com; +234 809 065 5059 ; Reuters Messaging: libby.george@thomsonreuters.com))